Makeup and Spa Services FAQ’s

 When you’d like to book an appointment, please know that it is only just me, Scotia, who runs and works the spa room.
 I can accommodate up to 3 people but it will be one at a time.

 I totally understand things come up, we get sick, forget, get too busy and it’s cool.
-But if you make an appointment please give me 24 hours notice.
+But if you can not make an appointment please give me 48 hours notice if possible.

 If you have paid in advance you have a 48 hours to let me rebook your appointment or get your money back otherwise you forfeit your payment to cover the missed appointment.